rukalchau/RUG_CS/SEM2/CA/notes/L2/L2_keynotes.md

     extend the bits depending on the sign

-- oveflow
+- overflow
-    - overflow only happen when you trying to add two positive bumbers or two negative numbers
+    - overflow only happen when you trying to add two positive numbers or two negative numbers
     - example : 01000 + 01001 = 10001(8+9=-15)

 ### Q: How to test overflow